torres11991/dap-curriculum/Section09/Tableauno1.md

 Can load from 77 different data sources

+---

 ### OPENING TABLEAU PUBLIC

 1. CONNECT PANE: where various data sources can be connected
 2. OPEN PANE: where you can see recently opened files/sample dashboards
-3. DISCOVER PANE: helps you connect with the Tableau Community and access videos and blogs CLICK ON MICROSOFT EXCEL
+3. DISCOVER PANE: helps you connect with the Tableau Community and access videos and blogs.

+        CLICK ON MICROSOFT EXCEL
-        OPEN SAMPLE - SUPERSTORE
+         >>> OPEN SAMPLE - SUPERSTORE
                 CLICK/DRAG 'ORDERS' OVER TO
                         THE WHITE AREA ON THE RIGHT

+---

 ### TABLEAU BREAKDOWN